simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 >[Boot time from OC Picker to Desktop is 26s](https://www.youtube.com/watch?v=SnuQjuIrfc0)

 - CPU Power Management

-`<1W on IDLE`
+    - `<1W on IDLE`

 - All USB ports

-`custom USBPorts kext is used, make a new one if using dock`
+    - `custom USBPorts kext is used, make a new one if using dock`

 - Internal camera

 - Sleep / Wake / Shutdown / Reboot

-`custom USBPorts.kext required`
+    - `custom USBPorts.kext required`

 - Ethernet

 - **[Wifi, Bluetooth, Airdrop, Handoff, Continuity, Sidecar](/BCM94360CS2_WLAN_card.md)**

-`A guide is provided`
+    - `A guide is provided`

 - iMessage, FaceTime, App Store, iTunes Store

-`[Generate your on SMBIOS](https://github.com/corpnewt/GenSMBIOS) and add it to PlatformInfo`
+    - `[Generate your on SMBIOS](https://github.com/corpnewt/GenSMBIOS) and add it to PlatformInfo`

 - Audio in/out

-`audio trough dock should work too thanks to AppleALC tluck's layout 28`
+    - `audio trough dock should work too thanks to AppleALC tluck's layout 28`

 - Battery **(very stable and precise capacity tracking)**

-`Thanks to EchoEsprit work for T450s`
+    - `Thanks to EchoEsprit work for T450s`

 - Keyboard

-`audio and brighness hotkeys`
+    - `volume and brighness hotkeys`

 - Trackpad, Trackpoint and physical buttons

-`two fingers swipe and tree fingers gestures`
+    - `two fingers swipe and tree fingers gestures`

 - miniDP and HDMI

-`video signal trough dock should work too thank to links added in DevicesProperty`
+    - `video signal trough dock should work too thank to links added in DevicesProperty`

 - Internal camera

-`works without additional files`
+    - `works without additional files`

 - SIP and FileVault 2 can be enabled

-`Are disabled in config.plist`
+    - `Are disabled in config.plist`

 ## What's not working

 > If you have any questions or suggestions feel free to contact me

 - SD Card Reader

-`I will try to make it works sometime in the future`
+    - `I will try to make it works sometime in the future`

 - Fingerprint Reader

-`Don't think it will ever be working on macOS`
+    - `Don't think it will ever be working on macOS`

 ## Update tracker